dikmedvescekmurovec/movie-plot-analysis/README.md

 * A description of tools and resources used.
 A list of additional linguistic corpora and how it was used to improve results of your algorithm.
 * Description of your algorithm and results discussion.
 * A URL to a BitBucket/Github repository that contains all the source code to retrieve the reported results.
 The repository must also contain a README.md file with the instructions of how to build and run the scripts.

+## Assignment description
+Analyse movie plots and try to predict their genres based on contents.